 Ayurvedic medicine differs from Western medicine in several ways.
 Ayurvedic medicine is a holistic system of medicine that emphasizes the importance of balancing the body, mind, and spirit to promote health and prevent disease.
 Western medicine, on the other hand, tends to focus on treating specific symptoms or conditions using medications or surgeries.

-Ayurvedic medicine can be used alongside Western medicine, but it is important to consult with a qualified practitioner before combining treatments.
-Ayurvedic remedies and practices may interact with Western medications, and it is important to ensure that any combination of treatments is safe and effective.
+Ayurvedic medicine can be used alongside morden medicine, but it is important to consult with a qualified practitioner before combining treatments.
+Ayurvedic remedies and practices may interact with Morden medications, and it is important to ensure that any combination of treatments is safe and effective.

 Ayurvedic medicine has been used for thousands of years to promote health and prevent disease, and many people find it to be effective.
 However, more research is needed to determine the effectiveness of specific Ayurvedic treatments and remedies.